 I’m off to the French Alps this weekend, and in the process of getting out my favourite ski gear for another snowy adventure I’ve made a guide to layering up properly for the pistes.
+Here’s how to layer up for winter sports.
 Plus you get to see me in a bra, so everyone’s a winner.

 This is not, as a helpful friend suggested, just teaching people how to get dressed.
 Well it is.
 But it’s also a useful guide for Sochi-inspired newbies learning to ski, a checklist if you’re packing for the slopes and a round-up of all my favourite tried-and-tested kit that’ll keep you warm in a whiteout.